%dw 2.0

 [!]

 marks the selector as an upsert.
-When marking the expression with!
+If the expression doesn’t find a match, the!

-if the expression doesn’t match anything, the update operator creates all the required elements and inserts the new value. -
+operator create all the required elements and insert the new value. -

 update_expression